odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/removal.rst

    :align: center
    :alt: view of the FEFO strategy being set up as forced removal strategy.

-For this particular case, let’s use hand cream.
+For this particular case, let's use hand cream.
 As usual, we have three lots of them.

 +-----------------------+---------------+-----------------------+
 | **Lot / Serial No**   | **Product**   | **Expiration Date**   |